 For the anime, it could probably be said that this happens in either Tsumihoroboshi-hen, or Kai.
 During the former, the series finally stops making its protagonists turn into insane,paranoidvillains who murder the remaining characters before either killing themselves due to the hate plague or being killed by some outside force.
 For once it stops focusing on paranoia and murder mysteries and focuses more on the theme of friendship, which leads to the first happy ending in the entire series, not that it lasts long.
 The latter moment of growing the beard answers several unanswered questions of the previous arcs, while finally giving the show more uplifting moments, the characters no longer at each others' throats.
 While the arcs still have the characters dying in the end for the most part, they usually get in some awesome or heartwarming moments which, unlike in the previous season, seem to be more heartfelt than just plain silly.
 The true villain and the reason behind the time resets are revealed to the audience, and the group seems more passionate about their friendship, giving the viewer more hope.

 JoJo's Bizarre Adventure begins as what could best be described as Fist of the North Star with vampires for its first two arcs (Phantom Blood and Battle Tendency).
-With the Stardust Crusaders arc it really comes into its own with the introduction of battlespirits called "Stands" and does away with the Hokuto Shinken-esque martial arts used in the previous storylines.
-And in Part 4, the art noticeably begins to shift away from looking like Fist of the North Star and develops a completely unique style.
-And in Part 3, Joseph literally grows a beard.
+With the Stardust Crusaders arc it really comes into its own with the introduction of battlespirits called "Stands" and does away with the Hokuto Shinken-esque martial arts used in the previous storylines (not to mention Joseph himself humorously grows a beard during it).
+In Part 4, the art noticeably begins to shift away from looking like Fist of the North Star and develops a completely unique style.
+Finally, during Part 7, as a result of shifting to the seinen demographic, the series becomes less about the fights and action and much more about the characterization and plot, and begins tackling adult subject matter that showed up now and again in the older parts in a more mature and direct fashion, not to mention the art becomes much more detailed as a result of being monthly instead of weekly.
 The animated adaptation also improves during the adaptation of Battle Tendency, with a better pacing compared to Phantom Blood, better animation and a better soundtrack.

 Jubei-chan had about 7/10 comedy and 3/10 action.
 Then the sequel came, improved animation quality and turned that ratio on its head.